Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 cd asedemo-upgrade-preference-ase-s2
 ```

-**Choosing the right subscription**
+**Choose the right subscription**

-If you have many subscriptions you must select the subscription to which you want to deploy the resources.
+If you have many subscriptions you must select the subscription in which you want to deploy the resources.

-Using this command you can find and copy the *SubscriptionId* on which you want to create resources for this scenario.
+Using this command you can find and copy the *SubscriptionId* in which you want to create resources for this scenario.

 ```bash
 az account list -o table